Wilfred Findlay: Cricket career

-Wilfred Findlay attended Wellington College, Wellington, where he played in the cricket team.
+Findlay attended Wellington College, Wellington, where he played in the cricket team.
 He showed promise in Wellington senior cricket as a fast bowler of genuine pace.
-He made his first-class debut shortly after he turned 19, and played four matches for Wellington in two seasons, taking 13 wickets at the low average of 15.30 and at a high strike-rate of a wicket every 33 deliveries.
+He made his first-class debut shortly after he turned 19, and played four matches for Wellington between December 1910 and December 1911, taking 13 wickets at the low average of 15.30 and at a high strike-rate of a wicket every 33 deliveries.

 Later life

-However, family and business commitments took Findlay to England in 1912.
+Family and business commitments took Findlay to England in 1912.
 He enlisted in the British Army shortly after the outbreak of World War I in 1914 and served throughout the war, first with the King's Royal Rifles and then with the Machine Gun Corps, ending with the rank of major.

 On 23 December 1919, in Loughton, Essex, he married Miss Helen Blagden Rich of New York.
 He was working in insurance in London at the time.
 He spent most of the rest of his life in Britain and finally the United States, where he was an executive in the insurance industry in New York.